Sciss/Desktop/README.md

     "de.sciss" %% "desktop" % v

-Furthermore, if you want to support the Mac (OS X) platform, also add the following:
+Furthermore, if you want to support a particular platform, also add some of the following:

     "de.sciss" %% "desktop-mac" % v
+    "de.sciss" %% "desktop-linux" % v

 The current version `v` is `"0.7.3"`.